 If you lose your enthusiasm upon rejection, it may signal you as a less attractive investment.
 The company may not feel as positive about considering you for future engagement.
 Think beyond today’s offer and keep doors open for future possibilities.

 When negotiating your employee contract, focus on value exchange.
 While you shouldn’t accept less than your value, it pays to not take a hard stance on each contract term either.

-Find a balance between your needs and the company’s needs.
-For example, if the number you ask for is high, then quoting an absolute number may kill negotiations.
+Find a balance between your needs and the company’s needs while you negotiate.
+For example, if the number you ask for is high, then quoting an absolute number may kill the negotiations.
 Quoting a range instead provides you and the employee wiggle room for more value exchange.

 However, even as you present yourself as being flexible, don’t provide concessions without gaining extra value.
 Remember, it’s a value exchange.
 For example, you may quote a salary range.
 The employer may make a counteroffer based on the low end of your salary range.
 You can negotiate to accept the low figure if the company increases your paid leave days.

 Flexibility during negotiations shows that you are not greedy.
 Flexible people tend to be nice to work with, while a hard stance may signal that you’re difficult to work with.

 Negotiation may seem daunting, but you never know what more you can get unless you are proactive.
 Focus on value exchange to guide your negotiations.
 The interview is the beginning of an employer-employee relationship that may last the rest of your career.

 With some sales negotiation training, you can hone your skills to prepare for your next job offer.
 The negotiation process starts with research.
 Know your industry and your job requirements.
 Know the company culture of your prospective employers and apply it to those companies that fit your needs.
 If you have many offers, you stand a better chance of securing a favourable employment contract.